 What are the types of dental mouth guards?

 There are three types of mouth guards, which are listed below:

 - Stock mouth protectors that come ready to wear.
 These are inexpensive and can be bought at most sporting goods stores.
 However, you cannot adjust their fit, they tend to be bulky and sometimes make breathing and talking difficult.
 Additionally, these types of mouth guards provide minimal protection.

 - Boil and bite mouth protectors can also be bought at most sporting goods stores and offer a better fit than stock mouth protectors.
 This type of mouthguard is placed in hot water to soften and then placed in the mouth to shape around the teeth.

 - Custom-fitted mouth guards are designed individually and made in the dental office based on your dentists’ instructions.
 Your dentists will first make an impression of your teeth and then mold the mouth guard over the model.
 This type of mouth guard provides the most protection and comfort.

 Why are mouth guards important in sports?

-There is several reason wearing a mouth guard when playing sports is important.
-First mouth guards protect against displacing teeth as they help distribute force over all of your teeth, which prevents one, or two, teeth from bearing the blunt of the blow.
+There are several reasons wearing a mouth guard when playing sports is important.
+First mouth guards protect against displacing teeth as they help distribute force over all of your teeth, which prevents one, or two, teeth from bearing the brunt of the blow.
 They can also protect against injuries to soft tissues and prevent jaw and teeth fractures.
 And, ultimately, mouth guards may help prevent against concussions as the padding could lessen the force between the upper and lower rows of teeth and lessen the force of the jaw as it pushes on the skull.